risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 # Guest Optimization Guide

-RISC Zero’s zkVM is designed and built to act like a physical CPU.
+RISC Zero's zkVM is designed and built to act like a physical CPU.
 We did this so you could use general purpose languages (e.g. Rust) and general purpose tools (e.g. Cargo, LLVM). **Generally, you can apply general purpose optimization techniques too!**

-In this guide, we’ll cover optimization of [zkVM guest programs].
-We’ll discuss when you can apply common techniques from other contexts, and when you need a new approach.
+In this guide, we'll cover optimization of [zkVM guest programs].
+We'll discuss when you can apply common techniques from other contexts, and when you need a new approach.